-They look textured, dense, and a little bit red, but it’s a world of difference; you feel like a changed person – your brows are bold in color.
+They look textured, dense, and a little bit red, but it’s a world of difference.
+You feel like a changed person and your brows are bold in color.
 If you aren’t used to filling them in a lot, they will look slightly more dramatic in appearance than usual, tender, slightly swollen, and you may even experience some slight bleeding.
-The day you get them done, you may be in awe of your fresh set of brows.
+But, this is just the start of your journey and these worries will go away before you even notice.

 DAY 2 WILL BE PRETTY EASY.
 Your brows will get darker over this period, but don’t freak out!
 They will lighten again.
 Your brows will be reddish, still quite tender, and maybe even a little bit thicker in texture than the day before.

 During these days, your brows will be flaking and scabbing off.
-It can be the turning point in the healing process, where your brows are getting itchy.
-Make sure NOT to pick or remove the scabs, or you may inadvertently remove some of your pigment as it may cause further irritation and, worse, infection.
+This is also when the affected area may start to get itchy.
+But don’t fret!
+This is just the turning point in the healing process.
+Just make sure NOT to pick or remove the scabs, or you may inadvertently remove some of your pigment as it may cause further irritation and, worse, infection.

 Remember, the scabs will fall off by themselves when they are ready.
 RESIST the urge to blow up your artist’s phone, firing off questions and accusations alike.
-You have a wound on your face; therefore, your body is trying to repair itself, hence the scabbing.
+Having a wound on your face means your body is trying to repair itself, hence the scabbing.
 It’s all a part of the healing process, and if you’ve had any other kind of tattoos in the past, it heals very similarly.

 Yes, you’re almost there!
-Don’t get discouraged – BECAUSE THE HEALING IS ALMOST COMPLETE!
+Your brows may still look patchy at this stage but, DON’T GET DISCOURAGED.
+THE HEALING IS ALMOST COMPLETE!
 In just a matter of time, you’ll be settling into your new shortened makeup routine – oh, and imagine those waterproof brow beach days?

-This is the point where you’ll be able to tell if there is anything you want to add or change, there could be a couple of spots from loss of pigment, which is all dependent on how well your skin took the pigment, but this is OKAY because your follow-up appointment should be just around the corner!
+This is the point where you’ll be able to tell if there is anything you want to add or change.
+There could also be a couple of spots from loss of pigment, which is all dependent on how well your skin took the colorants, but this is OKAY as your follow-up appointment should be just around the corner!